cs490-001-group8/project3-group8-sprint2/README.md

 	2. Create the widget displaying tweets from political figures.
 	3. Create widget displaying info on political figures.
 	4. Create widget displaying bills up for vote.
+	5. Allow for users to like and unlike comments
 3. Akash Patel
 	1. Create the Traffic Widget so it shows a map of NJ and the traffic within.
 	2. Create the page's landing page and set up that page's CSS.